-As of 31 December 2019, the Compensation Committee is composed of four members, including three independent directors The link with the Risk Committee has been reinforced via the nomination of an Independent Director who is both member of the Risk Committee and the Compensation Committee (Mr Nin Genova).
+As of 31 December 2020, the Compensation Committee is composed of five members, including three independent directors.
+The link with the Risk Committee has been reinforced via the nomination of an Independent Director who is both member of the Risk Committee and the Compensation Committee (Mr Nin Genova).
 The Compensation Committee includes the following directors:

-- Jean-Bernard LEVY, Chairman and Chief Executive Officer of EDF: Independent Director, President of the Compensation Committee, Member of the Nomination and Corporate Governance Committee; - France HOUSSAYE, Manager of the Bois-Guillaume Branch (Rouen): Director elected by employees, Member of the Compensation Committee; - Gérard MESTRALLET, Chairman of the Board of ENGIE until May 2019: Independent Director, President of the Nomination and Corporate Governance Committee, Member of the Compensation Committee; - Juan Maria NIN GENOVA, Company Director: Independent Director, Member of the Risk Committee, Member of the Compensation Committee.
+- Jean-Bernard LEVY, Chairman and Chief Executive Officer of EDF: Independent Director, President of the Compensation Committee, Member of the Nomination and Corporate Governance Committee; - Jérôme CONTAMINE, Independent Director, member of the Audit and Internal Control Committee and the Compensation Committee; - France HOUSSAYE, Manager of the Bois-Guillaume Branch (Rouen): Director elected by employees, Member of the Compensation Committee; - Gérard MESTRALLET, Independent Director, President of the Nomination and Corporate Governance Committee, Member of the Compensation Committee; - Juan Maria NIN GENOVA, Company Director: Independent Director, Member of the Compensation Committee, Member of the Risk Committee.

-The main missions of the Compensation Committee are defined in Section 3 on corporate governance of the 2020 Registration Document.
+The main missions of the Compensation Committee are defined in Section 3 on corporate governance of the 2021 Registration Document.